goranmoomin/file-system-team-11/README.md

 Reading from and writing to the GPS location of an inode must also be synchronized to prevent data tearing, which might grant permissions that should not be granted.
-For this, the spinlock `i_lock` of the inode is locked during read and writes of the location data of `struct ext2_inode_info`.
+For this, the spinlock `i_lock` of the inode is locked during reads and writes of the location data of `struct ext2_inode_info`.
 Note that `curloc_lock` is expected to be locked before locking the inode.

 ### Creating the sample file system

-As the ext2 file system allows arbitarily sized inode headers, creating the file system didn’t require modifying the mke2fs program;
+As the ext2 file system allows arbitrarily sized inode headers, creating the file system didn’t require modifying the mke2fs program;
 creating an empty file with `dd`, creating an empty ext2 file system with a bigger inode header (`-I 256` in our case), and adding files from QEMU with our custom kernel worked fine.

 The sample file system is added to the repository as `test/proj4.fs`;
-the build scripts automatically adds it to the root disk image.
+the build scripts automatically add it to the root disk image.

 ## Possible design improvements

 ### Are the new `inode_operation`s required?

-We have been told in swsnu/osspr2022#118 that the generic GPS operations are a hard requirement of the project; however it seems that the places to update the GPS locations are almost always specific to the ext2 implementation, and hence doesn’t require adding a generic inode operation.
+We have been told in swsnu/osspr2022#118 that the generic GPS operations are a hard requirement of the project; however, it seems that the places to update the GPS locations are almost always specific to the ext2 implementation, and hence don’t require adding a generic inode operation.

 The only use of `i_op->set_gps_location` is inside the function `generic_update_time`, the default implementation of the `update_time` inode operation.
-But we could have easily implemented an `ext2_update_time` specific to ext2, and avoid dirtying the generic `update_time` implementation with GPS-related code.
+But we could have easily implemented an `ext2_update_time` specific to ext2, and avoided dirtying the generic `update_time` implementation with GPS-related code.
 (In fact, we planned to update the code with this approach, but we ran out of time after a bunch of different exams.)